zylklab/mlbuffet/README.md

 **Get a prediction!**

 Once models have been correctly uploaded, the server is ready for inference.
 Requests must be done with an input in json format.
-This command will send an HTTP request to the server asking for a prediction on the pre-uploaded Iris model:
+This will send an HTTP request to the server asking for a prediction on the previously uploaded Iris model:

-`curl -X POST -H "Content-Type: application/json" --data '{"values":[2, 5, 1, 4]}' http://<INFERRER-IP>:8000/api/v1/models/iris_model/prediction`
+`curl -X POST -H "Content-Type: application/json" --data '{"values":[2, 5, 1, 4]}' http://<INFERRER-IP>:8000/api/v1/models/iris-model/prediction`

 ```json
 {